EighteenZi/rocksdb_wiki/A-Tutorial-of-RocksDB-SST-formats.md

     rocksdb::DB* db;
     rocksdb::Options options;
     options.table_factory.reset(NewPlainTableFactory(
-        // prefix size, we shall use a fix-sized prefix of the keys for index building.
+        // plain table has optimization for fix-sized keys, which can be
-        // Alternatively, you can pass `kPlainTableVariableLength` for keys with variable
+        // specified via user_key_len.
+Alternatively, you can pass
-        // length.
+        // `kPlainTableVariableLength` if your keys have variable lengths.
         8,
         // For advanced users only.
         // Bits per key for plain table's bloom filter, which helps rule out non-existent